josephmidura/JosephMidura/README.md

 ### Hi, I'm Joe 👋

-I'm a fan of linux, vim, and data analytics
+My background is in engineering.
+I'm a fan of open source and data analytics.

 <!--
 **josephmidura/JosephMidura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.